 Overly excited nerve cells cause problems like epilepsy and tinnitus.
 A new drug that selectively affects potassium channels promises relief with fewer side effects.

-A new drug may treat epilepsy and prevent tinnitus by selectively affecting potassium channels in the brain, UConn neurophysiologist Anastasios Tzingounis and colleagues report in the 10 June Journal of Neuroscience.
+A new drug may treat epilepsy and prevent tinnitus by selectively affecting potassium channels in the brain, UConn neurophysiologist Anastasios Tzingounis and colleagues report in the June 10 issue of the Journal of Neuroscience.

 Epilepsy and tinnitus are both caused by overly excitable nerve cells.
 Healthy nerves have a built-in system that slams on the brakes when they get too excited.
 But in some people this braking system doesn’t work, and the nerves run amok, signaling so much that the brain gets overloaded and has a seizure (epilepsy) or hears phantom ringing (tinnitus).
 About 65 million people worldwide are affected by epilepsy.
 The numbers on tinnitus are not as clearcut, but the American Tinnitus Association estimates 2 million people have tinnitus so disabling they have troubling functioning in daily life.